-Cake making and baking is an intrinsic part of British and Irish Food,.
+Cake making and baking are intrinsic to British and Irish Food.
 We are avid bakers and fiercely competitive about the lightness of our cakes.
-Making a feather light sponge cake has always been the sign of being a good baker.
+Making a feather-light sponge cake has always been the sign of being a good baker.
 This has created many myths around the making of a sponge cake, with the dread of it being less than perfect putting many off.
-Let us dispel those myths, making a feather light sponge is easy, with just these few simple and easy tips.Continue to 2 of 5 below.
+Let us dispel those myths, making a feather-light sponge is easy with just a few simple and easy tips.Continue to 2 of 5 below.

 02 of 05

 Preparation Is Key to Making the Perfect Sponge Cake

 Before you begin any mixing, weigh out all the ingredients for the cake so that when you come to start mixing you will be able to work quickly.
 Working quickly prevents you from over-mixing the cake or conversely, leaving the cake mixture standing while you weigh something out.
 If the cake mixture stands too long, the cake will start to lose air.

 The tins need to be greased and the bottom lined with baking parchment.
 If you do this in advance, then the tins can be filled once the cake is mixed.
 Less lingering means a lighter cake.Continue to 3 of 5 below.